 I enjoy teaching those who strive for a healthy and sustainable balance between giving to others while also remembering the value of self-care.
 Speaking from my own experience, it is far too easy to forgo taking care of yourself for the sake of others.
 As yoga reverberates not only on a personal level, it also flows into relationships and overall connectivity with the world around us.
 Through yoga, there is a pause to process, regenerate, and return with more to give.
 Not surprisingly, routine self-care allows for a larger capacity to care for and give to others.

 At this time, I offer weekly classes at Eka Yoga, a new studio in lower Queen Anne that reconnects the practices of Yoga + Ayurveda.
 My weekly schedule is posted + updated here.
-To inquire about private yoga sessions, please e-mail me at firstname.lastname@example.org.
+To inquire about private yoga sessions, please click here or e-mail me at email@example.com.

 In addition, I have offered Yoga + Meditation classes to healthcare employees through the Mindfulness Program at Virginia Mason Medical Center, and Karma Yoga classes at Seattle Pacific University.
-I contributed to Alchemy of Yoga, a yoga teacher training school that is whole-heartedly dedicated to the art of self-study, as Program Manager for two years, and continue to collaborate with this amazing team through consulting work.
+I contributed to Alchemy of Yoga, a yoga teacher training school that is whole-heartedly dedicated to the art of self-study, as Program Manager for two years, and continue to collaborate with this amazing team through consulting work as Resident Yin Instructor.

 When I’m not studying yoga, I enjoy reading, writing, learning French, traveling, walking, appreciating nature, and loving all creatures great and small.